-The tale about the tooth fairy may be the most popular around the world, but it isn’t just the only one.
+The tale about the Tooth Pain San Diego tales fairy may be the most popular around the world, but it isn’t just the only one.

 Learn more about other tooth tales from different countries in this article.